nubz/indexing-versions/README.md

 required dependencies are installed.
 Your new prototype should be ready to start populating with content into an empty version 1-0 folder.

+## Index tabs

+This indexing system uses a tab based interface for each version's index view.
+The tabs are defined in the index.html file within each version and each tab's content is a single html partial filed in the _index-tabs folder inside each version.
+They can of course be hand coded into the index file, but experience of doing this results in a long unwieldy page to maintain as it's copied forward into new versions, single focussed files are easier to maintain.
+As the prototype owner you can add more tabs to the defined html structure in index.html and populate as you see fit, you are also free to remove tabs and their related partial, it will not break anything.

 ### Maintaining _index-tabs/_pages.html
 As you create new templates add corresponding links to view them in the index-tabs/_pages.html file within the version folder, using class names `new-page` and `changed-page` will add badges to the links